PearsonEducation/StatsPoller/readme.md

 	* [MongoDB](./docs/mongo.md) (Mongo status, database, and collection metrics)
 	* [MySQL](./docs/mysql.md) (MySQL server metrics)
 * Support for user-created metric collectors (plugins).
   * StatsPoller supports running user-created metric collectors.
 These plugins are executed by StatsPoller & allow StatsPoller to output the metrics that they collect.
 * Bundled 'user-created metric collectors' include...
-    * Windows OS (cpu, disk, iis, memory, network)
+  * Windows OS (cpu, disk, iis, memory, network  -- collected via PerfMon)
-	* SQL Server
+  * SQL Server (collected via PerfMon)
 * Advanced/flexible configuration capabilities
 	* Most metric collectors that collect metrics from external services (Mongo, MySQL, Java JMX, etc) can be configured to collect from an infinite number of external services.
 	* A single deployment of StatsPoller can be configured to monitor many of JVMs (via JMX), MySQL servers, etc